jak9527/RIT-Mock-EStore/README.md

 # E-Store:  RIT Garage Sale
-# Modify this document to expand any and all sections that are applicable for a better understanding from your users/testers/collaborators (remove this comment and other instructions areas for your FINAL release)

 An online E-store system built in Java 18 with Angular and Spring Boot that uses MongoDB Atlas for storage.